dParikesit/bug-automator/README.md

 > Run buggy case automatically

 ## How to run
-1. Clone cassandra to a folder and copy the absolute path
+1. Clone cassandra or zookeeper to a folder and copy the absolute path
 2. Allow script execution
 ```
 chmod +x -R .